-- When looking at the average socioeconomic status of students at your school in relation to their performance, your school performs above the level that would reasonably be expected of schools with similar students in the United States in reading and science and at the level that would be expected in mathematics as measured by the OECD Test for Schools (based on PISA) (Figures 4.1, 4.2, and 4.3). - As reported by your students, the disciplinary climate in English lessons at your school is similar to the average for the 10% highest-performing students in reading for the United States, while the reported disciplinary climate in mathematics lessons is less positive than the average for the 10% highest-performing students in mathematics based on PISA results (Figures 3.1 and 3.3).
+- When looking at the average socioeconomic status of students at your school in relation to their performance, your school performs at the level that would reasonably be expected of schools with similar students in the United States in reading and science and below the level that would be expected in mathematics as measured by the OECD Test for Schools (based on PISA) (Figures 4.1, 4.2, and 4.3). - As reported by your students, the disciplinary climate in English and mathematics lessons at your school is less positive than the average for the 10% highest-performing students in reading and mathematics for the United States based on PISA results (Figures 3.1 and 3.3).
 Students at your school also report that teacher-student relations are less positive than the average for the 10% highest-performing students in reading for the United States based on PISA results (Figure 3.4). - Students at your school also report that their instrumental motivation in mathematics and science how useful students believe the study of mathematics and science at school to be for their future is similar to the average for the United States in PISA (Figures 3.8 and 3.11).
-At your school, students' confidence in their ability to successfully deal with mathematics-related tasks (self-efficacy in mathematics) is similar to the average for the United States, while students' confidence in their ability to successfully deal with science-related tasks (self-efficacy in science) is higher than the average for the United States in PISA (Figures 3.9 and 3.12).
+At your school, students' confidence in their ability to successfully deal with mathematics-related tasks (self-efficacy in mathematics) and science-related tasks (self-efficacy in science) is similar to the average for the United States in PISA (Figures 3.9 and 3.12).